populationgenomics/analysis-runner/README.md

 ### GitHub Authentication

-If you are submitting an analysis-runner job that needs to clone a private repository owned by populationgenomics on GitHub (eg submitting a script to analysis-runner from a private repository), please make sure that your configuration file contains the following section:
+If you are submitting an analysis-runner job that needs to clone a private repository owned by populationgenomics on GitHub (eg submitting a script to analysis-runner from a private repository), the analysis-runner should insert the following items into your `config.toml`:

 ```toml
 [infrastructure]